From Manager, November 22, 2012

 Caption: A souvenir from Yingluck

 [At Obama's side is the U.S. Secretary of State Hilary Clinton.
-On the rear building's ladder are Thai Prime Minister Yingluck Shinawatra and Foreign Minister Surapong Towichakchaikul.
+On the building's stairs are Thai Prime Minister Yingluck Shinawatra and Foreign Minister Surapong Towichakchaikul.
 The point being made is that Prime Minister Yingluck Shinawatra 'gave thaa' or 'hai thaa' to President Obama.
 'Hai thaa' in Thai is saying means 'flirting' or 'seductive.'
 Like other women who dare to present themselves in a prominent way in the Thai world, Yingluck is criticized for being flirtatious.]